ucsf-wynton/wynton-website-hpc/docs/hpc/about/user-agreement.md

    applications.
 Therefore, while every effort will continue to be made to maximize the number of applications, it is impossible to guarantee that once supported applications will always remain supported.
-If a rollback is required the {{ site.organization.name }} OPS team and Shared Compute governance will make it a priority to stand up a separate cluster supporting the required functionality.
+If a rollback is required the Wynton OPS team and Shared Compute governance will make it a priority to stand up a separate cluster supporting the required functionality.

  * Use of the Wynton HPC cluster is subject to UCSF's policy on [Authorized and Acceptable Use of Electronic Information